-The Generous Giving Team at St Martins House in Leicester supports and resources our churches.
-They challenge us to see things from another perspective and change the culture of our church in a way that secures our income for the long term future God is calling us to.
+The Generous Giving Team at St Martins House in Leicester supports and resources our churches to establish and maintain a culture of generosity that secures the long term future God is calling us to.

 The team is inspired by 2 Corinthians 9 vs 7-8: "Each of you must give as you have made up your mind, not reluctantly or under compulsion, for God loves a cheerful giver.
 And God is able to provide you with every blessing in abundance, so that by always having enough of everything, you may share abundantly in every good work."